JohnSnowLabs/langtest/docs/pages/tests/toxicity/racism.md

 ## Racism

 This test checks the racism score of the completion.
+By racism, we mean prejudiced thoughts and discriminatory actions based on difference in race/ethnicity.

 **alias_name:** `racism`